reMarkable 2 Review for Professional Use

 D - Writing on the reMarkable 2

-As I said in the initial impressions video, I don’t have the official pen because it’s ridiculously priced.
-I have a compatible one called Staedtler noris digital jumbo, which works with the tablet and works perfectly – I recommend it 100%.
+As I mentioned in my first impressions video, I don't have the official pen because it's crazy expensive.
+I use a compatible one called Staedtler Noris Digital Jumbo which works perfectly with the tablet, and I recommend it 100%.

-About the writing experience, it’s really good, and that was the first thing I noticed when I tried it for the first time – the writing sensation is exactly the same as on paper, it’s a joy.
+Regarding the writing experience, it's excellent; the first thing I noticed when I tried it for the first time was that the writing sensation is exactly the same as on paper, amazing.

-Speaking of the nib, after about a month I noticed it wasn’t like the first day, meaning you start to notice the tip tilting a bit.
-But I used it for another two months like that and the screen doesn’t have a single scratch, so I don’t think it was a problem.
+About the tip, after about a month I started to notice it wasn't working like the first day.
+I felt the tip was tilting a bit.
+But honestly, I kept using it for two more months or so, and the screen hasn’t got a single scratch, so I don’t think it was a bad idea.

-Like with the pen, the case I have isn’t the official one, and in this case I won’t even link it because although it works, I’m not very happy with it.
+Like with the pen, the case I own is not the official one, and in this case, I’m not even going to link it, because even though it works, I’m not very happy with it.

-The position for storing the pen when you’re not using the notebook is very uncomfortable since it’s on the back.
-This forces you to rest the tablet on the pen, put it face down, or stand it up (ensuring nothing else squashes it).
+The spot for storing the pen when you're not using the notebook is really uncomfortable, as it's on the back side.
+This forces you to rest the tablet on the pen, to lay it face down, or vertically (hoping nothing else crushes it).

-It works in a pinch, but honestly, the compatible case left me very disappointed.
-I’ll probably get the official case once this one finishes breaking.
+It'll help you in a bind, but as for me, the compatible case left a really bad taste.
+I’ll probably get the official case when this one completely breaks.

-Note: Here’s a link to an alternative case I hope to buy soon.
+Note: Link to an alternative case that I hope to buy soon.

 F - Online Integrations

-A very important point within the reMarkable ecosystem is all the extra features you get by having a subscription.
+One very important point in the reMarkable ecosystem is all the extra features you get with a subscription.

-For those who don’t know, the tablet itself serves as a notebook on steroids, where you can jot down information or use it to read PDFs and a bit more.
-But you unlock its full potential when you subscribe to their paid plans.
+For those who don't know, the tablet itself serves as a notebook on steroids, where you can jot information or use it to read PDFs and some other things.
+But you unlock the full potential when you subscribe to one of its paid options.

 precios remarkable

-And finally, the feature I like best: the ability to send articles from your browser to the reMarkable.
-There’s an extension that with one click sends the article to the tablet so you can read it calmly or whenever you have time.
-There is a small issue – it doesn’t send images, but I hope they fix that in a future release.
+And finally, the feature I like most: sending articles from the browser to the reMarkable.
+There’s an extension that, with one click, sends the article to the tablet so you can read it in peace or whenever you have time.
+There’s a small flaw: it doesn’t send images, but I hope they’ll fix that in the future.

-We’ll see later if the Connect plan is worth it.
+We’ll see later if Connect is worth it.

 G - Customer Support

-And last but not least is the support – I had to contact them one day to ask some things about the Connect plan and honestly, they replied super fast and were super helpful.
-I probably wouldn’t be writing this post if it weren’t for them.
+And last but not least, the support team.
+I had to contact them one day to ask a few things about the Connect plan and honestly, their response was super quick and super friendly.
+I don’t think I’d be writing this post if they hadn’t been so helpful.

 2.1 - Reading PDFs on the reMarkable 2

-One of my favorite features is how it handles PDFs.
-Not just reading them but writing on them and adding notes.
+One of the features I like most is how it handles PDFs.
+Not only when it comes to reading, but also annotating and writing on them.

-Of course, PDFs work like they do with other PDF readers on the computer, you can add links in the menu or footer.
+Of course, the PDF reader works like other PDF readers on a computer.
+You can include links in the menu or at the footer.

 Reading Manga on the reMarkable 2

-While I’m not a big fan of reading manga, I asked a friend to send me one (in PDF) and it works and looks great – really, it’s fantastic.
+Although I'm not a big manga reader myself, I asked a friend to send me one (in PDF) and it works and displays perfectly, in fact, it's wonderful.

 mangas en la remarkable 2